 There are no reliable figures for the prevalence or incidence of HIV infection in Australian prisons.
-4 However, a recent article on the subject has suggested that the prison environment, at least in Australia, is, by its very nature, a potential reservoir for the spread of HIV-AIDS because of the established incidence in prisons of high risk activities which cannot, responsibly, be ignored.
-5 acquired in prison:
+12 However, a recent article on the subject has suggested that the prison environment, at least in Australia, is, by its very nature, a potential reservoir for the spread of HIV-AIDS because of the established incidence in prisons of high risk activities which cannot, responsibly, be ignored.
+13

 The position in prisons overseas is better documented or estimated.
-In a recent paper published in the Medical Journal of Australia, Dr Jael Wolk and others referred to the spread of AIDS to the community by reason of infection
+In a recent paper published in the Medical Journal of Australia, Dr Jael Wolk and others referred to the spread of AIDS to the community by reason of infection acquired in prison:

-"Needle sharing and unsafe sexual practises are both generally considered to be prevalent within prisons, although the extent to which they occur is unknown.
-In the United States the number of AIDS cases in prisons increased by 157% between January 1986 (766 cases) and October 1987 (1964 the majority of cases) and cases [intravenous drug users].
-Studies of HIV sero prevalence in Argentine and Brazilian prisons in 1988 showed that 17% and 18.3% respectively of inmates were infected and the majority of the infected prisoners [are intravenous HIV sero prevalence ranged from 11% to users].
-48% in European prisons in 1987/88.
-There is also evidence that HIV infection is occurring in 2 of 137 inmates incarcerated for 9 prisons: years in Merryland, USA, tested HIV positive as did 6 inmates incarcerated for between 4.6 and 7 years in New York."6
+"Needle sharing and unsafe sexual practices are both generally considered to be prevalent within prisons, although the extent to which they occur is unknown.
+In the United States the number of AIDS cases in prisons increased by 157% between January 1986 (766 cases) and October 1987 (1964 cases) and the majority of cases were [intravenous drug users].
+Studies of HIV sero prevalence in Argentine and Brazilian prisons in 1988 showed that 17% and 18.3% respectively of inmates were infected and the majority of the infected prisoners [are intravenous users].
+HÎV sero prevalence ranged from 11% to 48% in European prisons in 1987/88.
+There is also prisons: 2 of 137 inmates incarcerated for 9 years in Merryland, USA, tested HIV positive as did 6 inmates incarcerated for between 4.6 and 7 years in New York."14 reported was from Spain where screening among high risk prisoners revealed that 25.7% were sero positive.
+Other high figures were reported from France: 13% (testing of 500 consecutive entries); Italy 16.8% (screening of 30,392 prisoners in 1986); Switzerland 11%.
+And the Netherlands 11% (screening of a sample of prisoners in Amsterdam).
+The low figure returned by the United Kingdom (0.1%) was regarded as reflecting a low level of screening rather than a genuine low level of prevalence in that country.

 Further statistical data on the presentation of HIV in prisons is collected in a paper on the topic of Hans Heilpern and Sandra Egger.
-7 Most of the data collected by them refers to Europe and North America.
+Most of the data collected by them refers to Europe and North America.